 To see if the additional coverages in Pennsylvania are worth the added cost, we are going to take a look at their loss ratios.
 Why do we care about loss ratios?

-Because loss ratios show us whether or not companies are paying out claims.
+Because loss ratios show us whether or not companies are profitable and stable.

 Broken down further, this means that if a company has a loss ratio of 50, it is paying out $50 in claims for every $100 earned in premiums.